 How much of a time commitment should I expect?

-In addition to participating in the Orientation and four CLDs, you can expect to spend 6-8 hours each week collaborating and preparing for Community Learning Days and completing your Community Action Project.
+In addition to participating in the Orientation and CLDs and other scheduled events, you can expect to spend 6-8 hours each week independently or in collaboration with your teams preparing for Community Learning Days and completing your Community Action Project.

 This time is spent reading short articles, watching online videos, participating in webinars, collaborating with your colleagues in online discussions and reflective thinking.